hiciu/gmail-sync-labels/README.md

 How to use this
 =============

 before: make backup of your Maildir.
 It works for me, but it may destroy mails for you.
+It was tested with python 3.3, it may or may not work with older releases.
+Feel free to post patches / pull requests / issues about older versions.

     cp config.py.template config.py
     edit config.py